lukateg/strength-age/README.md

--- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- lesson title is not working when generating multiple lesson test
+-- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- lesson title is not working when generating multiple lesson test -- header overlaps the layout on the mobile

-test fast clicks on submit buttons that do not have disabled props edit lesson has no submit button
+test fast clicks on submit buttons that do not have disabled props

 PLAN:
--- add next progress
--- add modals on all needed actions

 -- add additional info prompt when generating the test -- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button